hashicorp/terraform-provider-aws/website/docs/r/media_connect_flow.html.markdown

 The following arguments are supported:

 * `name` - (Required) A unique identifier describing the channel
-* `source` - (Required) A unique identifier describing the channel
+* `source` - (Required) Configuration block with source settings.
+Detailed below.
 * `availability_zone` - (Optional) The Availability Zone that you want to create the flow in.
 These options are limited to the Availability Zones within the current AWS Region.

 The `source` object supports the following:

 * `name` - (Required) The type of encryption that is used on the content ingested from the source.
 Defined below.
-* `decryption` - (Optional) The type of encryption that is used on the content ingested from the source.
+* `decryption` - (Optional) Configuration block with type of encryption that is used on the content ingested from the source.
 Defined below.
 * `description` - (Optional) A description of the source.
 This description is not visible outside of the current AWS account.
 * `entitlement_arn` - (Optional) The ARN of the entitlement that allows you to subscribe to the flow.
 The content originator grants the entitlement, and the ARN is auto-generated as part of the originator's flow.
 * `ingest_port` - (Optional) The port that the flow listens on for incoming content.
 If the protocol of the source is Zixi, the port must be set to `2088`.